The Gérard Depardieu affair is the subject of much controversy in France at the moment.

 So these artists write this because they're very afraid of "cancel culture".

-In French, the term "Cancel culture" is also often used, but not translated.
-But if you want to translate it, you can say "the culture of erasure".
+In French, we often use the term "Cancel culture" and not translate it.
+But if you want to translate it, you can say "cancel culture".

 These artists are asking that Gérard Depardieu not be erased.